doc-sieve/reggy/README.md

 # Reggy

 A friendly regular expression dialect for text analytics.
 Typical regex features are removed/adjusted to make natural language queries easier.
-Able to search a stream with several patterns at once.
+Unicode-aware and able to search a stream with several patterns at once.

 `cargo add reggy`